 Figure 1 – Repetitive movements can easily cause injury without warming up.

 Focal hand dystonia is a more serious threat to guitar players, although it is rarer than RSI.
-Focal hand dystonia causes fingers to curl up into the palm, or extend outwards without control.
-This condition rarely causes pain, but does cripple the hand almost completely.
+This condition causes fingers to curl up into the palm, or extend outwards without control.
+It rarely causes pain, but does cripple the hand almost completely.
 For now, the condition is somewhat permanent- although botox injections have been said to work for temporary solutions.

 Figure 2 – Leon Fleisher is a popular pianist with the crippling condition of focal hand dystonia.
 Notice the posture of right hand.